 Visiting this “First Wonder of Colombia” was a good experience but it was also a big tourist trap.
 It wasn’t as impressive as I had hoped.
 There’s a lot of hype behind it.
 Anyway, if you decide to visit it can be completed in about 90 minutes.
 It’s good to wear comfortable shoes and if you get cold easily, bring a jacket.

 Outside of the mine in Zipaquirá, you’ll find a couple of nice plazas.
-The main plaza has the city’s cathedral and is surrounded by colonial style buildings.
+The main plaza contains the city’s cathedral and is surrounded by colonial style buildings.

 Plaza de la Independencia is a short walk from the main plaza.
 You can find many restaurants there and along the road to Catedral de Sal.

 For a more in-depth look at the salt mining industry, visit nearby Nemocón.
-Buses run frequently between Nemocón and Zipaquirá at a cost of COP$2,650.
+Buses run frequently between Nemocón and Zipaquirá at a cost of COP$2,650 (as of April 2015).
 The ride takes just under a half hour.
 You can get out of the bus near the entrance to the salt mine.

 To get to Zipaquirá from Bogotá, take the Transmilenio to Portal del Norte and jump on a bus labeled for either town.
 The ride to Zipa is 45 minutes and costs COP$4,500 per person.